-- (iv) Preservation of the USSR in its rôle as leader of the international Communist movement - 95.
-The USSR has never given up its role as a leader of and model for world Communism and will continue to strive to assert itself as the sole repository of the truth.
-However, some references by Brezhnev to the 1976 Berlin Declaration imply a certain willingness on the part of the Soviet Communist Party to accept diversity within international Communism. - B. Creation of a new type of relationship with the Western countries (in particular through the policy of detente) - The Soviet concept of détente coincides on a number of points with Western views (the desire to avoid a military confrontation and to maintain a certain measure of stability in East-West relations) while differing widely on others (continuation of the world revolutionary process and limitation of détente to inter-governmental relations in Europe and North America).
-The Soviet Union considers détente as a tactic within the overall strategy of peaceful coexistence, and thus an instrument for changing peacefully the world corelation of forces in its own favour and increasing its influence in Western Europe: the West on the other hand regards it as a means not only of reducing tension but of advancing towards a constructive relationship with the East.
+- (iv) Preservation of the USSR in its rôle as leader of the international Communist movement - 93.
+The Communist Party of the Soviet Union (CPSU) has never renounced its rôle as leader and model for world Communism and will continue to strive to assert itself as the arbiter of ideological orthodoxy (see paragraph 115). - B. Creation of a new type of relationship with the Western countries (in particular through the policy of detente - The Soviet concept of détente coincides on a number of points with Western views (the desire to avoid a military confrontation and to maintain a certain measure of stability in East-West relations) while differing widely on others (continuation of the world revolutionary process and limitation of détente to inter-governmental relations in Europe and North America).
+The Soviet Union considers detente as a tactic within the overall strategy of peaceful coexistence, and thus an instrument for changing peacefully the world corelation of forces in its own favour and increasing its influence in Western Europe: the West on the other hand regards it as a means not only of reducing tension but of advancing towards a constructive relationship with the East.
 This relationship implies respect for human rights and the realisation of self-determination by all European nations.
-An important Soviet aim in pursuing détente is to maintain conditions in which Western technology, credits and certain Western supplies are available as a means of off-setting some of the weaknesses of the Soviet and East European economies.
+An important Soviet aim in pursuing détente is to maintain conditions in which Western technology, credits and certain Western supplies are available as a means of offsetting some of the weaknesses of the Soviet and East European economies. - 95.
+A major Soviet preoccupation is to secure recognition of at least parity in the political and strategic spheres.
+They will continue to attach high importance to the dialogue with Washington as a means of:

-- 97. A major Soviet preoccupation is to secure recognition of at least parity in the political and strategic spheres.
-They will continue to attach high importance to the dialogue with Washington as a means of: - consecrating the special rôle of the USSR in world affairs; - trying to participate in crisis control and to prevent a secondary conflict escalating into nuclear warfare; - controlling an arms race which could have incalculable negative effects on the Soviet economy; - preventing a rapprochement between Washington and Feking which could affect the sought-after balance between the USSR and the United States. - 98.
-In this respect, there is a special interest in SALT negotiations with a view to achieving results which will at least endorse the parity of the nuclear-strategic systems and reduce the need for massive investment in a renewed nuclear arms spiral.
-The economic and political incentives to conclude arms agreements which limit US arms competition, especially in the strategic field, without damaging perceived Soviet security interests, will be still greater in the period ahead in view of likely Soviet economic difficulties.
-However, the extent to which Moscow will be willing to accept arms control agreements incorporating the principle of parity applied in what the West would consider a realistic and fair manner is still unclear. - 99.
-Soviet foreign policy efforts to use both military power and détente vis-à-vis the Western system will continue to manifest themselves most conspicuously in
+- consecrating the special role of the USSR in world affairs; - trying to participate in crisis control and to prevent a secondary conflict escalating into nuclear warfare; - controlling an arms race which could have incalculable negative effects on the Soviet economy; - preventing a rapprochement between Washington and Peking which could affect the sought-after balance between the USSR and the United States. - 96.
+In this respect, the Soviets have a special interest in the SALT negotiations.
+They seek results which will strengthen their security, endorse parity of nuclear strategic systems and reduce the need for massive competition in a renewed nuclear arms spiral.
+The economic incentives to the Soviets to conclude such agreements may be a greater factor in the period ahead in view of the likely Soviet economic difficulties.
+Soviet acceptance of the principle of parity is, as with the West, dependent on the degree to which it can be negotiated consistent with Soviet security needs. - 97.
+Soviet foreign policy efforts to use both military power and détente vis-à-vis the Western system will continue to manifest themselves most conspicuously in Western Europe.

-Western Europe.
 A principal Soviet objective is to preserve the status quo as created by the Second World War.
 This has been the main Soviet motive in the CSCE context.
 Moreover, the USSR has persistently sought to secure recognition of its post-war position as the dominant military power in Europe.